Realtox/MC-Server-Downloader/README.md

 ## Info

-You need Java 8 on your Server.
+To start a Minecraft server, you need Java on your server.

 ## Installation